 Manning did not want people to think the statement was insincere.
 "People might think it was an effort to get further attention," said Mr Coombs, of Providence, Rhode Island.

-On Bradley Manning, US Army says it does not provide hormone therapy, sex-assignment surgery for gender identity disorder
+The US Army says it does not provide hormone therapy, NBC News reports.

 The lawyer for Bradley Manning, who wants to be known as Chelsea Manning and live life as a woman, said he would do "everything in [his] power" to make Fort Leavenworth provide the soldier with the therapy she has requested.

 Bradley Manning's letter, entitled The Next Stage of My Life, was signed with a handwritten signature in the name of Chelsea Manning.

 The letter was broadcast on NBC's Today show as Manning's lawyer revealed the soldier's desire to live life as a woman.

 Bradley Manning's lawyer said his client chose this moment to announce a new identity to avoid overshadowing the court case.

 Manning "wanted to wait until the case was done to move forward to the next stage of her life," lawyer David Coombs told NBC's Today show.